Public Interest Scholarships (JD students)

-The Boston University School of Law Public Interest Scholarship program provides a full tuition scholarship for all three years to a number of our students who have demonstrated their desire to pursue a career in public interest law.
+The Boston University School of Law Public Interest Scholarship program provides scholarships from $40,ooo to full-tuition for all three years to a number of our students who have demonstrated their desire to pursue a career in public interest law.

 The definition of public interest law is broad and includes both domestic and international work; direct service, impact litigation, and policy work; and government and non-profit work.
 Recent public interest scholars have come to BU Law with career goals in international human rights, immigration law, public health, judicial clerkships, public defense, prosecution, government at all levels, housing policy, environmental policy, and criminal justice reform.

-In addition to the Public Interest Scholarship, recipients are granted a $5,000 stipend for their 1L and 2L summers to pursue public interest internships, as well as career guidance and faculty mentoring.
+In addition to the Public Interest Scholarship, recipients are granted a stipend of up to $5,625 for their 1L and 2L summers to pursue unpaid public interest internships, as well as career guidance and faculty mentoring.

 Public Interest Scholarship recipients are expected to fulfill the following requirements: